 Just as mum looked as though she was going to spontaneously combust, her brother walked through the back door of our home.

 Mum (surprised but delighted to see him) – “Hi Grenville, you’ve arrived just in time.”

 Ian (realising the game was up) – “Oh bollocks!”……..
 Then, leaving a trail of sand in his wake, headed towards the staircase on his journey up to his room.

-*** Our Ian as a young child obviously didn’t use those exact words, I have utilised artistic licence to incorporate the dialogue I’d have loved him to have proffered…… My mum’s reaction to being told by her child “Additionally, I think you perhaps need to address your childcare practises!” would’ve been priceless, but probably for all the wrong reasons!!
+*** Our Ian as a young child obviously didn’t use those exact words, I have utilised artistic licence to incorporate the dialogue I’d have loved him to have proffered…… My mum’s reaction to being told by one of her children “Additionally, I think you perhaps need to address your childcare practises!” would’ve been priceless, but probably for all the wrong reasons!!